 realer problem.

 The levers here are slower and they live in the product, not the billing system.
 Did the customer get to a result fast enough.
 Is the cadence right, or are you shipping them more than they can use.
 Is the price aligned with the value they feel.
-Do you give them flexibility, like skipping or pausing, before their only option is to cancel outright.
 Active churn responds to making the subscription genuinely worth keeping, and that is real work that compounds slowly.
+It is also where the intervention timing matters most: proactive outreach 30 to 45 days before a likely churn event saves 3.4 times more subscribers than a save attempt at the cancel page (McKinsey via Recharge and Eightx, 2026).
+By the time they reach the cancel button, you have mostly already lost.

 "You cannot fix churn you have not separated.
 Lump passive and active together and you guarantee you will spend your effort on the expensive problem while the cheap one keeps bleeding."